 “The outside casing is made from different types of plastic and that can be recycled; it’s the Mylar tape that really can’t be,” he says.
 “We do about as good as you can.”

 The outside case of the VHS tapes is made from #5 plastic (polypropylene).
 The tape inside is made from #1 plastic but is coated in a few different metals, making it difficult to recycle.
 The Mylar tape is actually hazardous due to the metals on its surface.

 Friedman says products with profitable metals, like cell phones and computers, are often easier to find recyclers for, because of the money that can be made from the materials.
 Magnetic media just doesn’t contain enough valuable components to make recycling them worthwhile.

-While it’s been hard to recycle the magnetic tape on a large scale, Friedman says that they’ve had success in the past with boutique solutions like individuals creating bags or decorative items.
+While it’s been hard to recycle the magnetic tape in VHS tapes on a large scale, Friedman says that they’ve had success in the past with boutique solutions like individuals creating bags or decorative items.

 For instance, RecycleCindy of MyRecycledBags.com, which is dedicated to crafting with recycled materials, crochets purses and tote bags using VHS and cassette tape.
 She even tells you how to create them on your own, or you can purchase one on her website.

 There are also a number of artful ways you can reuse VHS and cassette tapes, such as wallets, bracelets, lamps or ribbon on gifts.

 If you’re not that crafty, GreenDisk will collect your VHS and cassette tapes, erase the contents and recycle as much as possible through two recycling options.
 For those with a lot of e-waste, GreenDisk offers Technotrash Cans that are available in different sizes and include prepaid shipping, or you can ship the company materials on your own and pay the shipping.